alandipert/reconfig/README.md

     (ns my-ns
       (:use [org.dipert.reconfig :only (reconfig)]))

-To store an atom containing your configuration:
+To store an agent containing your configuration:

     (def config (reconfig "/tmp/lol.clj" {:pants "on"}))